 After the Civil War began in April 1861, Grant became a colonel of the 21st Illinois Volunteers.
 Later that summer, President Abraham Lincoln (1809-1865) made Grant a brigadier general.
 Grant’s first major victory came in February 1862, when his troops captured Fort Donelson in Tennessee.
-When the Confederate general in charge of the fort asked about terms of surrender, Grant famously replied, “No terms except an unconditional and immediate surrender can be accepted.”
+When the Confederate general in charge of the fort asked about terms of surrender for the Battle of Fort Donelson, Grant famously replied, “No terms except an unconditional and immediate surrender can be accepted.”

 In July 1863, Grant’s forces captured Vicksburg, Mississippi, a Confederate stronghold.
-Grant, who was earning a reputation as a tenacious and determined leader, was appointed lieutenant general by Lincoln in March 1864 and given command of all U.S. armies.
+Grant, who was earning a reputation as a tenacious and determined leader, was appointed lieutenant-general by Lincoln on March 10, 1864, and given command of all U.S. armies.
 He led a series of campaigns that ultimately wore down the Confederate army and helped bring the deadliest conflict in U.S. history to a close.
 On April 9, 1865, Confederate General Robert Lee (1807-1870) surrendered to Grant at Appomattox Court House in Virginia, effectively ending the Civil War.

 From War Hero to President